minprog/programmeren-1/problems/scratch/scratch.md

 - Click the orange **Share** button at the top of Scratch's editor, which will redirect you to the "Project page".
 On that page, ensure your project has a title, some instructions, and some notes and/or credits.
 Finally, take note of the URL in your browser's address bar.
 That's your project's URL on MIT's website.

-- Below, you should find a form where you can attach your `.sb3` file and paste your project's URL.
+- On the tab "Submit", you should find a form where you can attach your `.sb3` file and paste your project's URL.
 If there is no form, you might have forgotten to logon to this website and register your name!

-- There is a file size limit of about 9MB for submitting.
-If your file is too large because you included many sounds and large pictures, you can create a copy (**File > Save as a copy**), and in that copy delete some of those elements.

 If you have any questions or issues with the above steps, reach out to the TAs!